klavins/potato-recipies/small-linux/README.md

 ***NOTE: This doesn't work yet.
 I can't get sound out of the Potato.
 I don't quite understand how to install and activate all the sound drivers.***

 The desktop distribution described in the main README is huge and has way more than we need.
-The base on the other hand is amll, but has hardliy anything.
+The base on the other hand is small, but has hardliy anything in it.
 So here's a way to add to the base only what we need.

 Get the Base Distribution
 ---